10 Snakes Which Are Easy To Feed In Captivity

 Aurora house snakes are harmless, and will rarely bite even if picked up.
 They tend to lurk under assorted objects like cardboard, piles of cuttings and discarded tyres.

-As a small 60cm snake, a small defrosted mouse is enough to satisfy them for several weeks.
-They also have glowing colours, so you always know where to fling the mouse to.
-The brown house snake is a relative of the aurora house snake, which is far more common in Africa, but duller in colour.
-Aurora house snakes lack weapons like venom, or vicious tearing teeth, but their flexible diet has allowed them to survive where other species are forced over the brink.
+The brown house snake is a relative of the aurora house snake, and is far more common in Africa, but duller in colour.
+Aurora house snakes lack offensive weapons such as venom, or vicious tearing teeth, but their flexible diet has allowed them to survive while other species are forced over the brink.

 Leave a Comment